ETS-Android4/Udacity/README.md

 ## Summary

-Here is the list of Udacity's attended courses and project codes.
+Here is the list of Udacity's attended courses.

 ## Courses List